Azure/azureml-assets/training/model_management/components/import_model/README.md

 3. _model_description_ (STRING, optional)

-    Description of the model that will be shown in model card of registered model in AzureML registry or workspace.Can be provided as input here or it will consume from model_metadata file.
+    Description of the model that will be shown in model card of registered model in AzureML registry or workspace.
+Can be provided as input here or it will consume from model_metadata file.

 4. _registry_name_ (STRING, optional)